Wiesław Lendzion

-Wiesław Lendzion (born February 10, 1939) is Polish former footballer and manager who played and coached in the Ekstraklasa.
+Wiesław Lendzion (born 10 February 1939) is a Polish former football player and manager who played and coached in the Ekstraklasa.

 Career

-Lendzion began playing football with Huraganie Morąg in 1959.
+A forward, Lendzion began playing football with Huraganie Morąg in 1959.
 In 1961, he signed with Warmia Olsztyn where he spent four seasons.
 In 1965, he signed with Wisła Kraków where he played a total of 182 matches and recorded 25 goals.
 In 1974, he signed with rivals KS Cracovia.
 In 1981, he briefly coached Wisla Kraków for a season.
 He would return to Warmia to coach the club's youth teams.